blockchyp/blockchyp-ts/README.md

 **Common Variations**

 * **Manual Card Entry**: Set the `ManualEntry` field to enable manual card entry.
 Good as a backup when chips and MSR's don't work or for more secure phone orders.
-You can even combine the `ManualEntry` field with `CardType` set to `CardType.EBT` for manual EBT card entry.
+You can even combine the `ManualEntry` field with `CardType` set to `BlockChyp.CardType.EBT` for manual EBT card entry.
 * **Inline Tokenization**: You can enroll the payment method in the token vault in line with a charge transaction by setting the `Enroll` field.
 You'll get a token back in the response.
 You can even bind the token to a customer record if you also pass in customer data.
 * **Prompting for Tips**: Set the `PromptForTip` field if you'd like to prompt the customer for a tip before authorization.
 You can prompt for tips as part of a preauthorization, although it's not a very common approach.
 * **Cash Discounting and Surcharging**: The `Surcharge` and `CashDiscount` fields can be used together to support cash discounting or surcharge problems.
 Consult the Cash Discount documentation for more details.